lissarubi/dalton-vim/README.md

 # Dalton.vim

+> Dalton.vim is a Vim port of Dalton Theme, check out [Dalton Website](https://edersonferreira.github.io/dalton-website/) to get more dalton theme ports.

 Dalton is a minimalist theme for Vim, very based in [Ayu Vim theme](https://github.com/ayu-theme/ayu-vim), only with dark theme.

 # Screenshots